tonishka/tp/docs/UserGuide.md

 <br>

 #### 3.1.6 Editing the data file
 _Reache_ data is saved as JSON files at `/data/addressbook.json` and `/data/meetingbook.json`.
-Advanced users are welcome to update data directly by editing the data file.
+Advanced users are welcome to update data directly by editing the data files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to any data file makes its format invalid, _Reache_ will discard all data and start with empty data files at the next run.
 </div>

 <br>